Yuer-yuan/CV/README.md

 # CV
-Recordings of Computer Vision of Nankai University in 2023.
+Recordings of the Computer Vision course of Nankai University lectured by Prof. Mingming Chen in 2023.